 1. 9/20/21: The Newberg City Council adopted Resolution 2021-3765 apply for a DLCD grant.
 2. 12/9/21: Planning Commission Briefing.
 3. 2/10/22: Planning Commission Briefing.
 4. 6/23/22: Citizens Advisory Committee Meeting #1.
 5. 8/25/22: Citizens Advisory Committee Meeting #2.
 6. 12/12/22: Citizens Advisory Committee Meeting #3.
 7. 1/9/23: Public Open House (virtual) and Community Survey.
 8. 2/6/23: Planning Commission/City Council Joint Work Session.
 9. 2/15/23: Measure 56 Notice distributed.
 10. 2/15/23: Planning staff placed notice on Newberg's website and posted notice in four public buildings.
 The Newberg Graphic published notice of the hearing.

-The Planning Commission held a public hearing, took

-public testimony, and deliberated on the proposal.
+11. 3/9/23: The Planning Commission held a public hearing, took public testimony, deliberated on the proposal and adopted Resolution No. 2023-386.
+12. 3/22/23: Planning staff placed notice on Newberg's website and posted notice in four public buildings.
+The Newberg Graphic published notice of the hearing.
+13. 4/3/23: After proper notice, the City Council held a legislative hearing to consider the item.

-- D. PUBLIC COMMENTS: As of the writing of this report, the City has not received any written comments.
-Public participation was solicited through the Citizens Advisory Committee process and through an open house that included public participation and a community survey (Attachment 4).
-A Measure 56 notice was mailed to property owners. - E. STAFF/AGENCY COMMENTS: As of the writing of this report, the City has received the following comments on the proposal (Attachment 3).
+- D. PUBLIC COMMENTS: As of the writing of this report, the City has received three (3) written comments on the proposal (Attachment 2).
+Public participation was solicited through the Citizens Advisory Committee process with one open house that included public participation and a community survey (Attachment 4).
+A Measure 56 was mailed to property owners. - E. STAFF/AGENCY COMMENTS: As of the writing of this report, the City has received the following comments on the proposal (Attachment 3).

 City Manager - Reviewed, meeting requested.
 I have marked this as "require meeting" per a discussion with mayor Rosacker.
 I will be circling back later to derive a time for such a meeting to clarify some points of this complex document.

-Engineering Division - Reviewed, no conflict

-Finance Department - Reviewed, no conflict

-Public Works WWPT - Reviewed, no conflict

-Public Works Director - Reviewed, no conflict

-Public Works Maintenance Superintendent - Reviewed, no conflict

-Public Works Water Superintendent - Reviewed, no conflict

-Waste Management - Reviewed, no conflict

-Yamhill County Transit - Reviewed, no conflict

-Ziply Fiber - Reviewed, no conflict
+Engineering Division - Reviewed, no conflict.
+Finance Department - Reviewed, no conflict.
+Public Works WWPT - Reviewed, no conflict.
+Public Works Director - Reviewed, no conflict.
+Public Works Maintenance Superintendent - Reviewed, no conflict.
+Public Works Water Superintendent - Reviewed, no conflict.
+Waste Management - Reviewed, no conflict.
+Yamhill County Transit - Reviewed, no conflict.
+Ziply Fiber - Reviewed, no conflict.